mikewojnowicz/mikewojnowicz.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm a postdoctoral researcher in statistical machine learning at Tufts University and a data scientist at the [Data Intensive Studies Center](https://disc.tufts.edu/people).
+Starting September 2023, I will be a research associate at Harvard University in the Department of Biostatistics.

 I'm interested in statistical machine learning, particularly scalable Bayesian inference, time series modeling, and methodologies using measure-theoretic probability.